EpigenomeInformatics/exposure_atlas_manuscript/README.md

-# exposure_atlas_manuscript
+# Dissecting the Epigenome Dynamics of Human Immune Cells Upon Viral and Chemical Exposure at Single-Cell Resolution

-The repo for the manuscript "Epigenomic landscape of human peripheral blood cells upon exposure"
+Supporting repository for the manuscript of the same name.